those who are acquainted with the Rhynie chert fossils, this headline

 There, Figs.6,7 indicate

 the presence of a big tube behind the surface.
-This is compatible with the tube
+This is compatible with

 cross-section in Fig.2, above right.
 Other tube cross-sections are less